simonakom/movie-actor-api-postgreeDB/README.md

 ### Running Tests with Newman

-- Make sure Newman is installed and if not run: `npm install newman -D`.
+- Make sure Newman is installed and if not, run: `npm install newman -D`.
 - Add a test script to package.json:

 ````
   "scripts": {
     "dev": "nodemon app.js",
-    "test": "newman run movie-actor-api-postgreeDB.postman_collection.json"
+    "test": "newman run movie-actor-api-postgreeDB.postman_collection.json",
-  },
+     "start-test": "npm run dev & sleep 3 && npm run test"
+  }
 ````

 - Run the Postman Collection:
-    - Start the API Server: Open one terminal window and run the server: -> `npm run dev`
+    - Start the API Server: Open one terminal window and run the server -> `npm run dev`
-    - Run the Tests: Open another terminal window and execute the test script: -> `npm run test`
+    - Run the Tests: Open another terminal window and execute the test script -> `npm run test`
+    - Combine both the server startup and the Newman test execution into a single command -> `npm run start-test`